Lake Forest Dethatching Lawn Services

 - Immediate overseeding within 24-48 hours

-- Temporary erosion control blankets on slopes exceeding 10-15%
+- Using erosion control blankets on slopes exceeding 10-15%

-Scheduling dethatching should avoid periods when heavy rain is forecast within 24-48 hours, as per National Weather Service Chicago updates.
-Never dethatch when clay soils are saturated, as this causes severe rutting and compaction.
-For more information on stormwater compliance and watershed protection, consult:
+Never dethatch when soils are saturated, as this increases rutting and compaction.
+For additional guidance on stormwater compliance and erosion control, consult:

 Lake Forest Department of Public Works